JohnAdib/suggestion-box/readme.md

 - [ ] Add social media meta and image
 - [ ] Add a favicon for a more polished user experience.
 - [ ] Optimize UI codes by moving repeated UI elements into separate components.
+- [ ] Implement type checking for TypeScript in Nuxt.
 - [ ] Explore additional features based on user feedback.